-c.
-Case study: subgraph 2 (Argentina, Brazil, Chile, and Mexico)
+Case Study: Subgraph 2 (Argentina, Brazil, Chile, and Mexico)

-The Argentine peso differs from the other currencies in the subgraph, in that the Argentine government has adopted a currency board to set the value of the Argentine peso on one-to-one parity with the U.S. dollar and its market is extremely illiquid.
-However, in times of crisis, the currency might try to evade its own system and thus develop a strong relationship with other currencies.
-In other words, there might be low dependence between the Argentine peso and the other currencies unless the market fears that the Argentine government will seek to escape the system.
+The Argentine peso is different from the other currencies in the subgraph, in that the Argentine government has adopted a currency board to set the value of the Argentine peso on one-to-one parity with the US dollar and its market is extremely illiquid.
+However in times of crisis, the currency might try to evade its own system and thus develop a strong relationship with other currencies.
+In other words, there might be low dependence between the Argentine peso and the other currencies unless the market fears the Argentine government to escape the system.

-From Figure 2, asymptotic dependence in hourly data seems to exist between the Brazilian real and the Mexican peso and between the Chilean peso and the Mexican peso at a 90 percent confidence level.
-It might be justified by our survey where we found that the Mexican peso, the Brazilian real, and the Chilean peso are used as hedging currencies for the Argentine peso at weights of 43 percent, 43 percent, and 14 percent, respectively.
-Thus, asymptotic dependence (tail dependence) occurs between pairs of neighbor currencies, as was the case in the Argentine peso crisis in the sample period (July 4 to September 30, 2001).
-This brings us the important result that in the subgraph of the Argentine peso there is contagion among the currencies that faced fewer macroeconomic problems compared with the Argentine peso.
-In other words, in a crisis some brokers hedge a currency that is illiquid or regulated by using neighbor currencies, and therefore contagion can occur in neighbor currencies.
-In fact, around July 2001 it was feared that the Argentine economy was in default and its currency board would be abandoned, which would have constituted a crisis situation.
+From Figure 2, asymptotic dependence in hourly data seems to exist between the Brazilian real and the Mexican peso and between the Chilean peso and the Mexican peso at a 90% confidence level.
+It might be justified by our survey where we found that the Mexican peso, the Brazilian real, and the Chilean peso are used as hedging currencies for the Argentine peso at weights of 43%, 43%, and 14% respectively.
+Thus, asymptotic dependence (tail dependence) occurs between pairs of neighbor currencies, as was the case in the Argentine peso crisis in the sample period (July 4 - September 30, This brings us important results that in the subgraph of the 2001).
+Argentine peso there is contagion among the currencies that faced less macroeconomic problems compared with the Argentine peso.
+In other words, some brokers hedge a currency in a crisis, which is illiquid or regulated, by using neighbor currencies and therefore contagion can occur in neighbor currencies.
+As a matter of fact, around July 2001 the Argentine economy was feared to be in default and abandon its currency board, which would constitute a crisis situation.
 At that time, brokers were recommending in their reports to hedge exposures for the Argentine peso using neighbor currencies such as the Chilean peso, and the neighbor currencies of the Argentine peso were very volatile.
-The Argentine government finally relinquished its system in January 2002.5 a.
-Descriptive statistics of daily data (Table 5)
+The Argentine government finally gave up the system in January 20025.